 - Anywhere near 40 decibels is fine and 60dB could get a little louder.
 If noise isn’t a problem anything would be great.

-- And finally, getting the oxygen concentrators with a warranty will be future proof for the long term and the maintenance would also be covered in it.
+- And finally, getting the O2 concentrators with a warranty will be future proof for the long term and the maintenance would also be covered in it.

 How to use Oxygen Concentrator?